You Must Not Be Drinking Enough

 "You Must Not Be Drinking Enough" is a song recorded by American country music singer-songwriter Earl Thomas Conley.
-It was released in October 1989 by RCA Records as the fifth single from his seventh studio album The Heart of It All (1988).
+It was released on October 7, 1989, by RCA Records as the fifth single from his seventh studio album The Heart of It All (1988).
 The song reached No. 26 on the Billboard Hot Country Single & Tracks chart.
 The song was written by guitarist Danny Kortchmar.

 The song was first released by the Eagles' Don Henley in 1984 under the title "You're Not Drinking Enough" on his second solo studio album Building the Perfect Beast, with Sam Moore of the soul and R&B duo Sam & Dave singing harmony vocals.